The Best Indoor TV Antenna of 2019

 - Mohu Leaf Glide

-What to look for in an indoor antenna
+What to look for in an indoor TV antenna

 Chances are you should at least have one or two broadcast towers within a 40 to 50 mile range of your home.
 If not, you might want to consider an outdoor antenna.
 Look over my review of the Antop 400-BV outdoor antenna.
 Either way, here are four things to look for with a decent indoor antenna.

 - Receive sub-channels not offered on cable: What are sub-channels?
 Local network affiliates like NBC are broadcasting more than one channel from their broadcast tower.
 These sub-channels might not all be in HD quality.
 Many of them aren’t.
 But there has been a rise genre-specific networks, offering programming as good as a cable channel.
 If you’re a true crime fan, you might find a sub-channel like ESCAPE.
-Episodes of Forensic Files and American Greed are broadcasted regularly.
-Those two shows are regularly shown on cable channels like HLN and CNBC.
+Episodes of Forensic Files and American Greed are shown regularly on ESCAPE just like on cable channels HLN and CNBC.

 Do I need an amplifier or LTE filter?